 Usually by the time abdominal pain has been present for 3 months or more, people have been evaluated by a doctor, and typical disorders that cause abdominal pain (see Acute Abdominal Pain) have already been identified.
 If people have been evaluated and the cause has not been identified by this time, only about 10% of them have a specific physical disorder (see Table 3: Physical Causes and Features of Chronic Abdominal Pain).
 The remaining 90% have what is called functional abdominal pain.

-Functional pain is real pain that occurs with no evidence of a specific physical disorder (such as peptic ulcer disease).
+Functional pain is real pain that exists for more than 6 months and occurs with no evidence of a specific physical disorder (such as peptic ulcer disease).
 It is also not related to body functions (such as menstrual periods, bowel movements, or eating), a drug, or a toxin.
 Functional pain can be severe and typically interferes with the person's life.
 Exactly what causes the pain is unknown.
 But the nerves of the digestive tract may become oversensitive to sensations (such as normal movements of the digestive tract), which do not bother most people.
 Genetic factors, life stresses, personality, social situations, and underlying mental disorders (such as depression or anxiety) may all contribute to functional pain.
 Chronic abdominal pain in children may be related to a need for attention (as when a sibling is born or the family moves), the stress of starting school, lactose intolerance, or sometimes child abuse.

 Common physical causes: